 California Consumer Privacy Act (CCPA)

 The California Consumer Privacy Act (CCPA) is a comprehensive data privacy law that establishes various rights for residents of California in the United States.
 The law applies to companies that do business in California and meet one of several criteria related to revenue, data processing, and other factors.
-At a high level CCPA imposes transparency with regard to the collection, processing and use of consumers personal information and provides consumers with certain rights regarding such usage.
+At a high level CCPA imposes transparency regarding the collection, processing and use of consumers personal information and provides consumers with certain rights regarding such usage.

 For all users that reside in California or travel to California, Chomp will display a Privacy Consent that details our third-party ad providers' use of information that falls under the CCPA legislation and allows users to manage their privacy preferences in this respect.

 Third-Party Advertising Providers - Privacy Policies